CreativeInquiry/terrapattern-website/content/faq.md

 We're a group of new-media artists, creative technologists, and students who are affiliated in various ways with the Frank-Ratchye [STUDIO for Creative Inquiry](studioforcreativeinquiry.org) at Carnegie Mellon University, a lab for experimental research at the intersection of art, science, technology and culture.
 This project was made possible by a grant in Media Innovation from the [Knight Foundation](http://knightfoundation.org/grants/201551228/) [Prototype Fund](http://www.knightfoundation.org/funding-initiatives/knight-prototype-fund/).
 For more information, please see our [**team**](team) page.

 ---
+### How did you get the idea for Terrapattern?

+We first became interested in how satellite imagery could help people make interesting discoveries, in early 2009, when we learned how Dr. Sabine Begall [discovered](http://www.pnas.org/content/105/36/13451.abstract) that cows tend to align themselves with the earth's magnetic field.
+We became motivated to make an open-source tool in 2014, when we learned about how [Wall Street traders were using insights](http://www.wsj.com/articles/SB10001424052702303497804579240182187225264) from satellite imagery to game the system, while ecological and humanitarian initiatives like [MAAP](http://maaproject.org/en/) and the [Satellite Sentinel Project](http://www.satsentinel.org/) were using it to make the world a better place.
+Of course, like a lot of people, we've also been very impressed and inspired by Google's ["search-by-image"](https://www.google.com/intl/es419/insidesearch/features/images/searchbyimage.html) feature.

+---
 ### What data do you collect from this site's visitors?

 *The following statement constitutes our privacy policy:* We are strongly committed to protecting the privacy and anonymity of the visitors to this site.
 We collect visitor data using Google Analytics, and we only share collected information in aggregate (such as most commonly clicked locations).
-We do not otherwise collect any visitor information, and don't track or profile you.
+We do not otherwise collect any visitor information, and we don't track or profile you.
 We also collect user data from the optional [visitor feedback survey](http://goo.gl/forms/8T7zY28nHm).

 ---
 ### How is Terrapattern licensed?